-Figure 4.
-Swarm plots of root-mean-square error (left column, a, c, and e) and median absolute error (right column, b, d, f) of the p4 ensemble (blue), the p5 ensemble (light blue), and the six-organization ensemble (gray) on the forecasts of WFIP2 wind speeds at 80 m above ground level (a and b), FINO2 wind speeds at 82 m above sea level (c and d), and Baltic-2 hub height power (e and f).
+Fig. 4.
+Swarm plots of root-mean-square error (left column: a, c, and e) and median absolute error (right column: b, d, f) of the p4 ensemble (blue), the p5 ensemble (light blue), and the six-organization ensemble (gray) on the forecasts of WFIP2 wind speeds at 80 m above ground level (a and b), FINO2 wind speeds at 82 m above sea level (c and d), and Baltic-2 hub height power (e and f).
 In each data column, each dot represents an ensemble member, and the cross indicates the respective ensemble average.

-During the 7-day period at the Baltic-2 wind farm, the six-organization ensemble mean is never the worst wind power forecast among the members at any given hour, and occasionally it is the best of all (Figure 5).
-More than three quarters of the time, the skill of the ensemble mean is at least average, ranked 4 or lower, which fits our expectation (Figure 5g).
+During the 7-day period at the Baltic-2 wind farm, the six-organization ensemble mean is never the worst wind power forecast among the members at any given hour, and occasionally, it is the best of all (Fig. 5).
+More than three-quarters of the time, the skill of the ensemble mean is at least average, ranked 4 or lower, which fits our expectation (Fig. 5g).
 Along the same line, the performance of the ensemble mean is above average for about half the time.
 Meanwhile, the individual forecasts of all six organizations have been the worst for some periods.
-Individual forecasts are often skillful as well, for instance, p6 is ranked first for about a quarter of the time (Figure 5f).
+Individual forecasts are often skillful as well, for instance, p6 is ranked first for about a quarter of the time (Fig. 5f).
 Overall, the multiorganization ensemble mean is rated above average for over 75% of the time stamps, signifying the wisdom of the crowd in time series forecasting.